SAP/openui5-docs/docs/OData_V2_Model_6c47b2b.md

 -   Deferred: The requests are stored and can be submitted with a manual `submitChanges()` call by the application.
 This also includes all manual CRUD requests as well as requests triggered by a binding.

 The model cannot decide how to bundle the requests.
 For this, OpenUI5 provides the `groupId`.
-For each binding and each manual request, a `groupId` can be specified.
+For each Context and List Binding and each manual request, a `groupId` can be specified.
 All requests belonging to the same group are bundled into one batch request.
 Request without a `groupId` are bundled in the default batch group.
 You can use a `changeSetId` for changes.
 The same principle applies: Each change belonging to the same `changeSetId` is bundled into one `changeSet` in the batch request.
 Per default, all changes have their own `changeSet`.

 You can use the `setDeferredGroups()` method to set a subset of previously defined groups to deferred.